-The Department of Surgery includes eight core divisions, and each is led by a dedicated team of physician-scientists.
+The Department of Surgery includes nine core divisions, and each is led by a dedicated team of physician-scientists.

 See below for descriptions of each division.
 To visit a division section, click a link below.